carpentries-lab/good-enough-practices/paper.md

 Instructor notes give more detailed suggestions.
 The learning materials are hosted online and provide further suggestions and links for self-study.

-Good enough practices has been delivered to and evaluated by PhD and post-doctoral researchers over several years, both in-person and online via video call.
+Good Enough Practices has been delivered to and evaluated by PhD and post-doctoral researchers over several years, both in-person and online via video call.
 In particular, we have delivered to first-year PhD students in multiple training programs at The University of Edinburgh.
 Feedback on the workshop is overwhelmingly positive, and different groups of learners learn different things from it.
 We have found that the discussion format, along with asking learners what they seek to gain from the lesson, allows instructors to place emphasis according to the level of the learners.